clim132/CleaningDataProject/README.md

 * y_train.txt is read in as a data-frame with single column.
 The column name is renamed to "activity"
 * X_train.txt is read in as a table and converted into a data frame.
 Its column names are taken

+For each file in the train/"Inertial Signals" subfolder:

+* File is read in as a table, and converted into a data frame
+* The mean of each row is computed, and the list is converted into a data frame with single column for the mean value
+* Column name is assigned with key word "mean" (for later column selection)

-The above is combined into a data frame for training data (=train_df)
+All the above is combined into a data frame for training data (=train_df)

 Same treatment for the files in the "test" folder.
 This gives a data frame for test data (=test_df).